Drathal/Homepage-Svelte/README.md

 # Homepage-svelte

-My personal homepage as monorepo
+My personal homepage as a monorepo